sophiajt/june/README.md

 An **owned** pointer is one that has only a single owner at any one time.
 Owners may be a variable, a struct, or a parameter.
 Once assigned, an owned pointer will move from the original owner to the new owner.
 This helps to reason about what a pointer can do and when it can be safely freed.

+NOTE: only shared pointers have been implemented so far.

 |type|alias-able|lifetime as a field|safe delete|
 |--|--|--|--|
 |shared|yes|must match owner|no|